johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 // ---- end of synthesized ----
 ```

-The difficulty in this is mostly in the fact that we'd be comitting forever to the envelope format and how the messages are synthesized and encoded.
+The difficulty in this is mostly in the fact that we would be committing forever to the envelope format and how the messages are synthesized and encoded.

-This must be thought though with consideration for numerous transports, and only once we're confident the strategy serves all transports we're interested will we be able to committ to a synthesis strategy here.
+This must be thought though with consideration for numerous transports, and only once we're confident the strategy serves all transports we're interested will we be able to commit to a synthesis strategy here.
 Until then, we want to explore and learn about the various transport specific complications as we implement them using source generators and/or hand implemented `_remote_` functions.

 #### Support for `AsyncSequence`

 This isn't really something that the language will need much more support for, as it is mostly handled in the `ActorTransport` and serialization layers, however it is worth pointing out here.

-It is possible to implement (and we have done so in other runtimes in the past), distributed references to streams, which may be consumed across the network, including the support for flow-control/back-pressure and cancelation.
+It is possible to implement (and we have done so in [other runtimes](https://doc.akka.io/docs/akka/current/stream/stream-refs.html) in the past), distributed references to streams, which may be consumed across the network, including the support for flow-control/back-pressure and cancellation.

 This would manifest in returning / accepting values conforming to the AsyncSequence or some more specific marker protocol.
-Distributed actors can then be used as coordinators and "sources" e.g. of metrics or log-lines across multiple nodes -- a pattern we have seen sucessfully applied in other runtimes in the past.
+Distributed actors can then be used as coordinators and "sources" e.g. of metrics or log-lines across multiple nodes -- a pattern we have seen successfully applied in other runtimes in the past.

 #### Ability to hardcode actors to specific shared transport